andersoncontreira/serverless-python-template/README.md

 * For docstring syntax, please use `reStructuredText`
 * For line limit usage 100 characters as defined by PEP8

-## Pylint
+## Lint
-To run pylint in the project's source code, run the following command:
+To run the lint in the project's source code, run the following command:
 ```bash
 ./scripts/pylint.sh
 ```